siracsimsek01/siracsimsek01/ReadMe.md

 # 💫 About Me:

-I specialize in Frontend Web development, using HTML5, SASS, JavaScript, React.js, Vue.js and Node.js.
+I specialize in Full Stack Development, using React, Next.js, SASS, Tailwind, JavaScript, Node.js, Python, C++, and Java.
-<br>My ultimate goal is to become an AI developer, constantly expanding my programming skills and knowledge.
+<br>My ultimate goal is to become a Machine Learning Engineer.
+I am constantly expanding my programming skills and knowledge to achieve my goals in programming.
 If you have any questions about web development or seek insights into programming, feel free to ask.
-<br>Currently, I'm learning Python to pursue projects in Machine Learning, aligning with my primary objective.
+<br>Currently, I'm learning Python and Java to pursue projects in Machine Learning, aligning with my primary objective.
 <br>Additionally, I'm here to assist you with any programming-related topics.<br>Happy coding!